kevinjnam/dog-catalog/README.md

 ## Misc.

 - The action and reducer files are co-located with their test files.

-My general testing strategy is to focus on functional integration tests then to write e2e tests.
-By following the testing trophy method (by Kent C. Dodds), I like having a strong foundation of integration and e2e tests and reserver unit testing components with complex logic and redux state.
+- My general testing strategy is to focus on functional integration tests then to write e2e tests.
+By following the testing trophy method (by Kent C. Dodds), I like having a strong foundation of integration and e2e tests and reserve unit testing components with complex logic and redux state.